Roda Corfu: Resort and Beach

 Most visitors to Corfu pass through Perama, although nowadays fewer stay there than in the 80s when it was one of Corfu’s most popular resorts.

-Situated between Corfu Town and Benitses several of its hotels and coffee bars enjoy uninterrupted views of Corfu’s most photographed sight- Mouse Island (Pontikonissi).
+Situated between Corfu Town and Benitses, several of its hotels and coffee bars enjoy uninterrupted views of Corfu’s most photographed sight- Mouse Island (Pontikonissi).

-Local residents may try and tell you this island is Ulysses’ boat, turned to stone- although another islet off Corfu’s west coast also claims the same thing!
+Residents may try and tell you this island is Ulysses’ boat, turned to stone- although another islet off Corfu’s west coast also claims the same thing!

 Be that as it may, the island is stunningly beautiful, topped by a small church where weddings and christenings are still celebrated.
 Energetic people can swim over to the island, but boats can also be hired.